 - All supporting documentation or other information reasonably required by the furnisher to substantiate the basis of the dispute.
 This documentation may include, for example, a copy of the relevant portion of the consumer report that contains the allegedly inaccurate information, a police report, a fraud or identity theft affidavit, a court order, or account statements.

-After receiving an appropriate dispute notice, First National Bank will:
+After receiving an appropriate dispute notice, FNB Bank will:

 - Conduct a reasonable investigation with respect to the disputed information;